How to Build a Backyard Pickleball Court (From a Pro Who’s Played on the Best and Worst)

 • Higher cost, but long-term value

+Each material affects ball bounce consistency, the longevity of the court, maintenance costs and overall playability.
+Some folks think structurally, but at Backyard Pickleball we think both structurally and functionally.
 Because I’ve played on world-class courts, and terrible ones, all over the country.
 I know how a court should feel under your feet and off your paddle.

 Fencing, Lighting, and Net Systems: The Extras That Change Everything